simoninireland/simplicial/doc/embedding.rst

 then perturb the complex by moving individual points if required.
 (Client code should only use :meth:`Embedding.positionOf` to access simplex positions, and not access to computation method directly.
-This ensures that explicit positions are returned correctly.)
+This ensures that explicit positions are returned correctly and cached.)

 .. automethod:: Embedding.positionSimplex